mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 ### Step 1: Build a sequential algorithm with pure functions

-To start we actually didn't use Dask at all, instead, Fabian modified his algorithm in a few ways:
+To start we actually didn't use Dask at all, instead, Fabian modified his implementation in a few ways:

-1. It should operate over a list of Numpy arrays (this is like a Dask array, but simpler)
+1. It should operate over a list of Numpy arrays.
+A list of Numpy arrays is similar to a Dask array, but simpler.
 2. It should separate blocks of logic into separate functions, these will eventually become tasks, so they should be sizable chunks of work.
 In this case, this led to the creating of the function `_chunk_saga` that